 Heartland Care Center is a facility located in Marcus, Iowa, a city with a total of 1,685 people.
 Sporting an overall score of B+, this facility should work for most prospective residents.
 Based on the data we reviewed, you can do much worse than this nursing home.
-This nursing home's impressive report card was highlighted by its inspection rating, which we will address in the next paragraph.
+The best part of this facility's strong profile is its inspection rating.
+Inspection reports are discussed in the next section

 Heartland Care Center

 Updated Apr 1, 2023 by Nick Reese